 Black & white horse photography: Fine art wall prints

-I love black and white photography, or you can call it fine art photography.
+I love black horse pictures, or you can call it fine art photography.
 I normally take horse photos keeping in mind how it will look at the end when it’s all finished and hanging in a frame for my art gallery or someone’s home.
-For our art gallery, we use fine art gallery quality matt paper but we also print it on metallic paper.
+For our art gallery, we use fine art gallery quality mat paper but we also print it on metallic paper.
 The metallic paper gives it a very realistic look.
 Our art buyers who have purchased large 4 feet by 6 feet image for their home’s or offices have always written back, thanking us for the positive energy they get from the black and white photo print.
 We also sell fine art horse photos in smaller sizes and the response is Identical.
 The smallest size horse picture we create is 8 inches by 12 inches.

 Animal & wildlife conservation organizations